coworking-metz/Portail-Coworking-Metz/wp-content/plugins/mailin/readme.txt

 2. Integrate the form in a sidebar using a widget from WP panel > Appearance > Widgets.
 The Brevo widget form should appear in your widgets list, you just to have to drag and drop the widget into the sidebar of your choice.

 == Changelog ==
+= 3.1.94 =
+* Updated the default form to use separate FIRSTNAME and LASTNAME fields instead of NAME.

+= 3.1.93 =
+* Removed workflow tab
+* Improvements related to enabling marketing automation
+* Added support for Brevo WebPush

+= 3.1.92 =
+* Plugin code enhancements to extend the success message display duration after form submission.

+= 3.1.91 =
+* Plugin code enhancements to handle logout flows

+= 3.1.90 =
+* Plugin made compatible with Wordpress v6.7.1

+= 3.1.89 =
+* Enhancements to Brevo tracking script for automation events and syncing

+= 3.1.88 =
+* Fix vulnerability related to logout

+= 3.1.87 =
+* Enhancement in template language

+= 3.1.86 =
+* Plugin made compatible with Wordpress v6.6.2

+= 3.1.85 =
+* Plugin enhancements to improve plugin registration flow on Brevo with connection ID instead of name

+= 3.1.84 =
+* Fix to resolve issue around DOI confirmation email being sent twice

+= 3.1.83 =
+* Fix vulnerability related to forms

+= 3.1.82 =
+* Plugin is now compatible with Wordpress v6.5.4
+* Improvement in query for table update

+= 3.1.81 =
+* Included ability to set light/dark theme for Cloudflare Capthca

+= 3.1.80 =
+* Plugin made compatible with Wordpress v6.5.2

+= 3.1.79 =
+* Enhancements in Brevo Forms

+= 3.1.78 =
+* Plugin enhancements related to security

+= 3.1.77 =
+* Rebranded plugin from old Sendinblue brand to new Brevo brand

+= 3.1.76 =
+* Added support for Cloudflare Turnstile Captcha to be used with Brevo Forms in the plugin

+= 3.1.75 =
+* Updated default sender for test emails to use customer’s domain instead of Brevo domain

+= 3.1.74 =
+* Plugin made compatible with Wordpress v6.4

+= 3.1.73 =
+* Plugin security enhancements

+= 3.1.72 =
+* Plugin Enhancements related to Multi Language support

 = 3.1.71 =
 * Fixed issue in "Required fields" error message in forms